hbavaria/att-cdo-enablement-labs/Labs/1_Data_Warehouse_Optimization/Solution.md

 - From the watsonx.data left navigation menu select `Query History`.
 - Select one of the query that you like to analyze
 - Review the content in the Logical Execution Plan, Distributed Execution and Explain analyze tabs.

-## How to improve the ETL / Query Design ?

-- Post at least one ETL or query design change that you think will help in improving the query performance.
-Post your response in the [Slack Channel](https://ibm.enterprise.slack.com/archives/C08JNKDRTGB).